overte-org/overte/BUILD_LINUX.md

 ### Using a custom Qt build

 Qt binaries are only provided for Ubuntu.
-In order to build on other distributions, a Qt5 install needs to be provided by setting the `VIRCADIA_QT_PATH` environment variable to a directory containing a Qt install.
+In order to build on other distributions, a Qt5 install needs to be provided by setting the `OVERTE_QT_PATH` environment variable to a directory containing a Qt install.

 ### Using the system's Qt

-The system's Qt can be used, if the development packages are installed, by setting the `VIRCADIA_USE_SYSTEM_QT` environment variable.
+The system's Qt can be used, if the development packages are installed, by setting the `OVERTE_USE_SYSTEM_QT` environment variable.
 The minimum recommended version is Qt 5.15.2, which is also the last version available in the Qt 5 branch.
 It is expected that Linux distributions will have Qt 5.15.2 available for a long time.

 ### Architecture support

-If the build is intended to be packaged for distribution, the `VIRCADIA_CPU_ARCHITECTURE` CMake variable needs to be set to an architecture specific value.
+If the build is intended to be packaged for distribution, the `OVERTE_CPU_ARCHITECTURE` CMake variable needs to be set to an architecture specific value.

 By default, it is set to `-march=native -mtune=native`, which yields builds optimized for a particular